We are the technology arm of the United Nations University.

-The Campus Computing Centre (C3) is the technology arm of the United Nations University and serves as a change agent for leveraging innovative and effective ICT to enable and advance the vision, mission and strategic directions of the University.
+The Campus Computing Centre (C3) is the technology arm of the United Nations University and serves as a change agent for leveraging effective ICT to support and advance the vision and mission of the University.
 We are committed to serving the needs of the university community and ensuring that the users can make the maximum and appropriate use of the computing environment in their diverse range of activities, including teaching, research, outreach, dissemination, administrative and academic support.

 Email, VoIP, IP conferencing, intranet & extranet, instant messaging, social networking

 Data center, IaaS, hotspots, web hosting, private cloud file sync and share, multifunction printing, back to my computer

 Web applications, mobile applications, web services, scientific computing, websites

 Our vision is that ICT should permeate everything we seek to do at UNU as an essential and invisible tool that is always available and seamlessly integrated into our activities - to address global pressing problems.
 At C3 we strive for service excellence by aligning ICT with business strategy and pursuing user-led innovation initiatives that combine efforts, eliminate duplication and encourage sharing of expertise.

 Focusing on user needs rather than on the system; always seeking to engage users as active collaborators in various stages of the innovation cycle.